Sweet and crunchy macarons flavored with black sesame and filled with black sesame buttercream! Enjoy these Black Sesame Macarons!

 The beautiful beach and amazing natural sites, like the mineral terraces of Pamukkale made a memorable impression on me.
 But there is one other place that I remember quite well from this vacation – the Turkish Bazaar.
-For a little girl who grew up in clean and orderly Germany this was an entirely different world.
+For a little girl who grew up in clean and orderly Germany, this was an entirely different world.
 The chaos, the noise, the smells…I had never experienced something like it.
+And wow was it fascinating!

 I had never seen or tasted something like it before.
 Small cubes of tiny sesame seeds packed together tightly with a sweet honey or caramel ‘glue’ (now that I have tasted sesame snaps, I’d say the taste is quite similar).
 I was hooked.
 I wanted to go back and just buy the candy change.